-Resource goals and objectives on the Chino Valley Allotment are:
+Resource goals and objectives on the Toohey Allotment are:

-- Continue to improve/maintain soil conditions by striving to attain/maintain effective litter and vegetative basal area (vegetation ground cover). - Continue to manage for a diverse population of flora that provides for watershed health, wildlife habitat, and forage for herbivores.
+- Continue to improve/maintain soil conditions by striving to attain/maintain effective litter and vegetative basal area (vegetation ground cover). - Continue to manage for a diverse population of flora that provides for watershed health, wildlife habitat, and forage for herbivores. - Continue to allow riparian vegetation to reach or move towards potential.